Foot Fetish - What You Need To Know

 • Sending foot pictures to your partner

-• Putting your foot inside vagina or anus
+• Putting your foot inside the vagina or anus

 Trust PULSE CLINIC to take care of your health like other 45000 people from over 130 countries.
 We provide discreet professional service with high privacy.
 Here to help, not to judge.